Omkaraws/aws-devops-zero-to-hero/interview-questions/vpc.md

 ### 20. What is the purpose of the Amazon VPC Endpoint?
 An Amazon VPC Endpoint enables you to privately connect your VPC to supported AWS services and VPC endpoint services without needing an internet gateway or VPN connection.

-NAT GATEWAY: u can use it for enable instance in a private S.N. to connect to a internet
+NAT GATEWAY: u can use it for enable instance in a private S.N. to connect to a internet.
+NAT Gateway:
+ You can use a network address translation gateway to enable instances in a private subnet to connect to the internet or other AWS services but prevent the internet from initiating a connection with those instances.
+ You are charged for creating and using a NAT gateway in your account.
+NAT gateway hourly usage and data processing rates apply.
+Amazon EC2 charges for data transfer also apply.
+ To create a NAT gateway, you must specify the public subnet in which the NAT gateway should reside.
+ You must also specify an elastic IP address to associate with NAT gateway when you create it.
+ No need to assign public IP address to your private instance.
+ After you have created a NAT gateway you must update the route table associated with one or more of your private subnets to point internet bound traffic to the NAT gateway.
+This enables instances in your private subnet to communicate with the internet.
+ Deleting a NAT gateway, disassociates its elastic IP address, but does not release the address from your account.